alphagov/paas-alpha-tsuru-ansible/README.md

 * The docker registry to get its authorization credentials by making api calls to google
 * The team to provision docker registries with out having to setup their own gcs access and secret keys

+### Graphite

+This platform contains graphite server for [app metrics](http://docs.tsuru.io/en/latest/advanced_topics/metrics.html).
+The metrics are accessible via Tsuru dashboard.
+Internal access to graphite is secured.
+You have to define credentials in these variables: `graphite_secret_key`, `graphite_auth_user` and `graphite_auth_pass`.
+It is recommended you store them in the vault (see below) rather than defining them on commandline or otherwise.

 ### Instructions:

 This repository is using [ansible-vault](https://docs.ansible.com/playbooks_vault.html) to secure sensitive information - If you already know the password you do not need to recreate the 'secure' file.